apache/dubbo-spi-extensions/dubbo-cross-thread-extensions/README.md

 # Dubbo Cross Thread Extensions

-`dubbo-cross-thread-extensions` copy dubbo.tag cross thread lightly . this extension will conflict with skywalking and ttl .
+`dubbo-cross-thread-extensions` copy dubbo.tag cross thread lightly . it can run with skywalking and ttl .

 ## Integrate example
 ### scan annotation by byte-buddy